During a period of competition, such as the Guinness Six Nations, what nutrition strategies do you put in place for the players?

-Particularly during this Guinness Six Nations, we have 3 away fixtures and a pre-tournament training camp in Spain so we have to have strategies in place to make sure the players are still fuelling well and keeping their immune systems strong.
+Particularly during this Guinness Six Nations, we have three away fixtures and a pre-tournament training camp in Spain, so we have to have strategies in place to make sure the players are still fuelling well and keeping their immune systems strong.
 Additionally, the competition is at a time of year where players will be more susceptible to illnesses.
 Therefore, Healthspan Elite Zinc Defence Lozenges and Elite Pro20 Biotics are critical for us during this time to keep the players healthy and allow them to perform.

 In terms of match-day performance, caffeine is a robust strategy and Healthspan Elite Kick-Start Gum has been a staple part of our routine for a number of years.
 In my opinion, this product is one of the most practical and reliable sources of caffeine for athletes.

-With 5 games in such a short space of time there are bound to be a few injuries in the squad.
 Do you have any nutrition strategies in place to help prevent injuries or speed up recovery?

 The Guinness Six Nations is one of the most demanding tournaments and to be in contention at the latter stages we need to ensure our players are fit and fresh.
 However, when injuries occur, we must have robust strategies in place to minimise any time out.

-In the unfortunate case of injury, I'll sit down with the medical team, strength & conditioning coach and the injured player to discuss how we can support their recovery.
+In the unfortunate case of injury, I'll sit down with the medical team, the strength and conditioning coach and the injured player to discuss how we can support their recovery.
 Depending on the type of injury and which stage of the injury the player is in, adjustments to a player's diet can play a big part in recovery.